qualk/SKA-CST/README.md

 ## How to Use

-Name your network capture `pss.pcap` (or change the value `capture_file = "pss.pcap"` near the top of the file) and make sure it's in the same directory as the script `psr-analyser.py`.
+Name your network capture `pss.pcap` (or change the value `CAPTURE_FILE = "pss.pcap"` near the top of the file) and make sure it's in the same directory as the script `psr-analyser.py`.
 Then run the script with `python psr-analyser.py`.

 ### Arguments